walkero-gr/docker4AmigaVBCC/README.md

 # docker4AmigaVBCC
-A docker image with VBCC compiler for Amiga Cross Compiling.
-It is based on Ubuntu and has everything needed for compiling your applications for AmigaOS m68k.
+Two docker images with VBCC compiler for cross compiling software for AmigaOS 3 and 4.
+It is based on Ubuntu and has everything needed (vbcc compiler, SDKs, libraries) for compiling your applications.

 ## AmigaOS 68k development image
 The **docker4amigavbcc:latest-m68k** image contains the following: